gerryw1389/gerryw1389.github.io/_posts/2020-04-12-moving-to-azure-automation.md

    Get-AzDiagnosticSetting -ResourceId $automationAccountId
    ```

-11. I have [another post](https://automationadmin.com/2020/04/use-log-analytics-with-azure-automation-for-alerts) on this if you want to continue reading.
+10. I have [another post](https://automationadmin.com/2020/04/use-log-analytics-with-azure-automation-for-alerts) on this if you want to continue reading